-Chief Executive Officer
+Chairman, President and Chief Executive Officer

-Lance M. Fritz, President and Chief Operating Officer of Union Pacific Railroad
+Lance M. Fritz, Chairman, President and Chief Executive Officer

-Before joining Union Pacific, Fritz worked for Fiskars, Inc., Cooper Industries, and General Electric.
+Before joining Union Pacific, Fritz worked for Fiskars Inc., Cooper Industries and General Electric.
 He is a graduate of Bucknell University and earned a master’s degree in management from the Kellogg School of Management at Northwestern University.

 Executive Vice Presidents

-Robert M. Knight, Chief Financial Officer
+Robert M. Knight, Jr., Executive Vice President and Chief Financial Officer

 Robert M. Knight, Jr. was named chief financial officer of Union Pacific Corporation in February 2004.
 In his position, he is responsible for all financial activities of both the corporation and Union Pacific Railroad.